Bereavement Support Payment – who’s eligible?

 - living in the UK (or another country that pays bereavement benefits)

-- married or in a civil partnership with your partner, or living at the same address and with shared parental responsibility of dependent children (and entitled to Child Benefit).
+- married or in a civil partnership with your partner, or living at the same address and with shared parental responsibility of a child or children (and entitled to Child Benefit).

-Your partner must have paid National Insurance for at least 25 weeks in one tax year since 6 April 1975 (unless their death was the result of an accident or disease caused by their work).
+Your partner must have paid a certain amount of Class 1 or Class 2 National Insurance contributions in one tax year since 6 April 1975 (unless their death was the result of an accident or disease caused by their work).

-If you’re not sure if you can claim Bereavement Support Payments or not, it’s worth contacting the Bereavement Service helpline, which is run by the UK government, to find out.
+If you’re not sure if you’re eligible to claim Bereavement Support Payment, it’s worth contacting the Bereavement Service helpline, which is run by the UK government, to find out.

 Unfortunately, at OneFamily we can’t tell you with any certainty if you can claim or not as these payments aren’t connected to us.